BettercareHealth/bettercare/primary-maternal-care/test-6.md

 	+	Decreases the risk of sexually transmitted disease.
 	-	Increases sensation during intercourse.
 	-	Is socially acceptable to everyone.
-19. An injectable is a suitable contraceptive method for a woman who:
+19. Which contraceptive method is most appropriate for a teenager who has had an unplanned pregnancy?
-	-	Is planning a pregnancy within the next 6 months.
+	-	An intra-uterine contraceptive device.
-	-	Is planning a pregnancy in a year’s time.
+	+	An implant.
-	-	Has a history of severe depression.
+	-	A combined oral contraceptive pill.
-	+	Is 23 years old with 2 children and wants no further children.
+	-	Postcoital contraception.
 20. When would be the most appropriate time to insert an intra-uterine contraceptive device after delivery?
 	-	Immediately after delivery.
 	-	2 weeks postpartum.